oracle-livelabs/database/text/full-text-indexing/introduction/introduction.md

 ## About this Workshop

-Oracle Text allows you to do fast, full-text searching in Oracle Database.
+Oracle Text is a standard component of the database allows you to do fast, full-text searching in textual data in Oracle Database.
+It would, for example, allow you to find mis-spelled words in an address field or get a list of Microsoft Word documents containing a particular phrase.

 While superficially it is similar to an indexed version of the LIKE operator, there are many differences.